-Of the 173 cases, 29 cases (16.76%) were rated as a "strength."
+Of the 196 cases reviewed by DCYF, thirteen cases (6.63%) were rated as a "strength."
 This outcome falls short of the 85 percent threshold described in Section 6.2 of the Settlement Agreement.

-PCG conducted a second-level review of 20 percent of the 173 cases reviewed by DCYF (35 cases), and evaluated the quality of visitation using the same federal CFSR instrument and case review criteria employed by the DCYF Quality Review Team.
-The purpose of this case review was to verify the findings of the DCYF review; of the 35 cases subject to this second-level review, eight had been rated as a "strength" by the DCYF Quality Review team, and 27 had been rated as an "area needing improvement."
-In each of the 35 cases reviewed, PCG agreed with the rating assigned by the DCYF Quality Review team.
+PCG conducted a second-level review of the thirteen cases reviewed by DCYF which were rated as a "strength," and evaluated the quality of visitation using the same federal CFSR instrument and case review criteria employed by the DCYF Quality Review Team.
+The purpose of this case review was to verify the findings of the DCYF review.
+In each of the thirteen cases reviewed, PCG agreed with the rating assigned by the DCYF Quality Review team.

-DCYF evaluated outcomes for 173 of the 1,751 eligible cases statewide (representing 9.88 percent of the statewide universe); this sample is statistically valid at a 95 percent confidence interval with a margin of error of ± 7.8 percent.
-PCG's second-level review of 33 cases is statistically valid at a 95 percent confidence interval with a margin of error of ± 16.9 percent.
+DCYF evaluated outcomes for 196 of the 1,955 eligible cases statewide (representing 10.03 percent of the statewide universe); this sample is statistically valid at a 95 percent confidence level with a margin of error of ±6.6 percent.
+PCG's second-level review of 100 cases is statistically valid at a 95 percent confidence level with a margin of error of ±9.6 percent.
 As described in the "Monitoring Team Sample Size Recommendations" section, the number of cases reviewed were insufficient to ensure the three percent margin of error recommended by the Data Validator.

-Based on the size of the statewide universe of children served in out-of-home care during the first Reporting Period (1,751 children and 1,689 children, respectively), the Monitoring Team recommends increasing the number of cases reviewed by DCYF from ten percent (approximately 170 cases) to 675 cases in order to ensure 95% confidence in the results, with a margin of error of no more than three percent.
+Based on the size of the statewide universe of children served in out-of-home care during the third Reporting Period (1,955 children), the Monitoring Team recommends increasing the number of cases reviewed by DCYF from ten percent (approximately 196 cases) to 691 cases in order to ensure 95% confidence in the results, with a margin of error of no more than three percent.

-Assuming that DCYF implements the above recommended sample size for their initial review, the Monitoring Team further recommends increasing the size of the sample of cases for which a second-level review is conducted by PCG from 100 cases to 355 in order to ensure a 99 percent chance of identifying any errors in the statewide outcomes, assuming those errors occur in one percent of cases.
+Assuming that DCYF implements the above recommended sample size for their initial review, the Monitoring Team further recommends increasing the size of the sample of cases for which a second-level review is conducted by PCG from 100 cases to a sufficient number to ensure a 99 percent chance of identifying any errors in the statewide outcomes, assuming those errors occur in one percent of cases.
+Based on the 691 cases that the Monitoring Team recommended DCYF review during the third Reporting Period, 374 cases would need to be reviewed in order to achieve the recommended level of statistical confidence in the results.

-Since DCYF's performance on this measure during the first Reporting Period did not reach the 85 percent threshold described in the Settlement Agreement, the Monitoring Team does not recommend that these case reviews be retroactively conducted on cases from the first Reporting Period, but that the revised sampling criteria be applied in future Reporting Periods.
+Since DCYF's performance on this measure during each of the first three Reporting Periods did not reach the 85 percent threshold described in the Settlement Agreement, the Monitoring Team does not recommend that these case reviews be retroactively conducted on cases from those Reporting Periods, but that the revised sampling criteria be applied in future Reporting Periods.